Qatar's top envoy visits Iran as Tehran and Washington consider direct nuclear talks

 Exclusive: Iran nuclear agreement unlikely without release of U.S. prisoners, negotiator sayshttps://www.reuters.com/world/middle-east/exclusive-iran-nuclear-agreement-unlikely-without-release-us-prisoners-malley-2022-01-23/

-(Reporting by Parisa Hafezi in Dubai and Andrew Mills in Doha Writing by Parisa Hafezi; Editing by Frank Jack Daniel)
+(Reporting by Parisa Hafezi in Dubai and Andrew Mills in Doha Writing by Parisa Hafezi; Editing by Frank Jack Daniel and Nick Macfie)

 ((parisa.hafezi@thomsonreuters.com; +971 56 216 8363; Reuters Messaging: parisa.hafezi@thomsonreuters.com; Twitter: @PHREUTERS))